-This writing lab course is designed to assist with students' baccalaureate-level reading and writing.
+This writing lab course is designed to assist with students' baccalaureate-level reading and writing .
 Focus is on the essay form --formulating theses; adopting appropriate rhetorical patterns; structuring a series of related, supporting paragraphs; integrating secondary sources to enhance the writer's authority.
 The lab will allow structured time for practicing the reading and writing techniques examined in the lecture section of the course..
 In order to proceed in the Writing Sequence, students must successfully pass EN 119.
+A student is subject to dismissal from the University if he or she fails

-A student is subject to dismissal from the College if he or she fails three times to achieve the required minimum grade in EN 119.
+A student is subject to dismissal from the University if he or she fails three times to achieve the required minimum grade in EN 119.